HZcohort/DiNetxify/docs/md/visual.md

 ## Three-dimensional plot

-The `result_plot.three_dimension_plot()` function is a special visualization that combines the comorbidity network and trajectory information into a single 3D interactive figure.
+The `result_plot.three_dimension_plot()` function is a special plot that combines the comorbidity network and trajectory information into a single 3D interactive figure.
 It essentially places the comorbidity network on one plane (say, the horizontal plane) and the trajectory connections on a vertical plane, giving a three-dimensional view where you can see both types of relationships simultaneously.
 The exposure node (if any) is usually at the center, and disease nodes are arranged around.
-This plot is typically an interactive HTML as well, since you’d want to rotate and zoom in 3D.
+This plot is an interactive HTML as well, since you’d want to rotate and zoom in 3D.

 Example usage: